 The Object of the Game

-The game is called Twenty-One because, well, you want your cards to add up to 21 points!
+The game is commonly referred to as Twenty-One because, well, you want your cards to add up to 21 points!
 However, your own score isn’t the only one that matters.
 You’re playing the game against the dealer, and you must exceed the dealer’s point total in order to win your bet.
 The other players at the table play independently of you, so it’s everybody against the dealer.
 This typically means there’s some camaraderie amongst players, and the dealer himself will often celebrate your wins or lament your losses right alongside you.

 While you don’t play against the other gamblers’ hands, their actions can still influence your hand.
-Depending on where you sit at the table, everybody who plays before your turn may wind up taking cards that you were hoping for.
+Depending on where you sit at the table, everybody who plays before your turn may wind up taking the cards that you were hoping for.
 When other players operate against Blackjack’s basic strategy, it’s not uncommon for players behind them in the order to grumble about cards that should have belonged to them, but got “stolen” by someone playing contrary to the strategy that would have the highest odds of winning for their hand.

 - Common Blackjack Hand Signals